Field Operations · District 1 Home Page

 To facilitate a safe and efficient motoring environment on state highways by:

-Lieutenant Kristene O’Shannon is Assistant District Commander of patrol officers and enforcement activity on the interstate freeway system in District 1, in Pierce County, through Tacoma and Fife and State Route 16 over the Tacoma Narrows Bridges.
+Lieutenant Kristene O’Shannon is Assistant District Commander of patrol officers, motorcycle unit and enforcement activity on the interstate freeway system in District 1, in Pierce County, through Tacoma and Fife and State Route 16 over the Tacoma Narrows Bridges.
 The freeway system runs adjacent to Joint Base Lewis-McChord, the Tacoma Dome, and Port of Tacoma.Back to Top

 Headquarters & Communications: